How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Mold on the humidifier filter is common.

-When you clean the humidifier tank daily, you reduce chances of mold developing.
-If you do not operate the tank daily, clean it before using it and a couple or three times a week.
+When you clean the humidifier tank daily, you reduce the chances of mold developing.
+If you do not operate the tank daily, clean it before using it a couple or three times a week.

 2. Use vinegar in the humidifier